Curaçao Food Guide 2026: Dutch-Caribbean Cuisine, Local Dishes & Where to Eat

 Best Restaurants in Curaçao

-Playa Porto Marie Beach Bar – Casual beachside BBQ from three green egg smokers.
+Casual beachside BBQ from three green egg smokers.
 Best pulled chicken sandwich and chicken satay on the island.
 Perfect lunch spot after snorkeling.
+We were surprised at how many beaches had beach bars that provide food, snacks, and drinks and how good the food actually was!

 Pastechi Houses & Bakeries (various locations) – Look for local bakeries opening early morning for the freshest pastechi.
 Gas stations surprisingly have good ones too.